Surashree2005/Projects/National-Health-Survey-Data-Visualisation/readme.md

 5. Interact with the visualizations to analyze different aspects of the NFHS data.

 ## 🤝 How to Collaborate or Connect
 Contributions, feedback, and suggestions are welcome!
 Feel free to fork this repository, make enhancements, or submit pull requests.
-For any questions, feedback, or collaboration inquiries, please create an issue or contact via [email](mailto:your.email@example.com) or [LinkedIn](https://www.linkedin.com/in/your-profile/).
+For any questions, feedback, or collaboration inquiries, please create an issue or contact me via [email](mailto:chakrabartysurashree@gmail.com) or [LinkedIn](https://www.linkedin.com/in/surashreechakrabarty/).

 ---